Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Crypto Card Regulation in Jordan

-Jordan's crypto regulatory transformation in 2025 was one of the most significant in the Arab world.
+Jordan's crypto regulatory shift in 2025 was one of the biggest in the Arab world.
 The Central Bank of Jordan (CBJ, Al-Bank Al-Markazi Al-Urdunni, البنك المركزي الأردني) had banned all banks and financial institutions from dealing with cryptocurrencies since 2014, citing risks to financial stability and consumer protection.

 This decade-long prohibition was replaced by Law No. 14 of 2025, the Virtual Assets Transactions Regulation Law (Qanun Tanzim Muamalat Al-Usul Al-Iftiradhiyya, قانون تنظيم معاملات الأصول الافتراضية), effective September 14, 2025.
 The JSC subsequently published the Virtual Assets Service Providers Licensing Regulation for 2025, setting out detailed requirements for VASP licensing and supervision.